sherwin williams cashmere

 Cashmere in Living Rooms

-I painted my living room in Cashmere Agreeable Gray last month, and the results blew me away.
+I painted my living room in Cashmere Agreeable Gray last month, and the results exceeded my expectations.
 The paint’s rich texture made my walls look smooth even though they had some minor flaws.

 I found that morning light brings out subtle warmth in the color, while evening light creates a soft, welcoming feel.